Text Size

 Bibliography

-‘Geopolitical and Gender Border Crossings in Emma Donoghue’s Landing,’ Libe García Zarranz (University of Alberta), Queering Ireland Conference (Halifax, 2009).
+Libe García Zarranz, ‘Geopolitical and Gender Border Crossings in Emma Donoghue’s Landing,’ paper delivered at Queering Ireland Conference (Halifax, 2009).

 ‘In Flight Moves’, Sylvia Brownrigg, New York Times, 22 July 2007